 A Practical Cybersecurity Review Starts With Access, Backups, and Exposure

-Security does not have to begin with a 90-page report and a haunted spreadsheet.
-Start with the three questions leadership can actually act on: who can get in, what can we recover, and what can the internet see?
+You really don't have to start your security journey with a massive, 90-page audit report and a spreadsheet so complex it makes your head spin.
+Instead, kick things off with three simple questions that leadership can actually understand and act on: who can get in, what can we realistically bring back online, and what can the wild internet see?

 Operating Takeaway